What should I do before I fly?

 - your delivery date is less than 4 weeks after your departure date

 Check the terms and conditions of your travel insurance

 Most travel insurance will only cover you for possible complications, not for routine treatments or a normal birth.
 Make sure a policy covers you for every eventuality before you buy it.
-For example, will it will cover the cost of medical treatment for any pregnancy complications or transport home if you give birth early.
+For example, will it cover the cost of medical treatment for any pregnancy complications or transport home if you give birth early?

 When will I have to stop flying?

 - Carry your pregnancy notes with you in your hand luggage.

 - During the flight, avoid coffee, tea and alcohol.

 - Be sure to drink plenty of water to prevent dehydration.

 Deep vein thrombosis (DVT) is a serious condition when a blood clot forms in a deep vein in the body, usually in the leg.
 DVT isn’t common in pregnancy, but you are more likely to develop it than non-pregnant women of the same age.